 I want to become more of a technical expert in machine learning.
-I want to use this expertise to solve real-world problems that actually matter (moving the field forward on theoretical grounds is less interesting to me).
+I want to use this expertise to solve real-world problems that actually matter (moving the field forward on purely theoretical grounds is less interesting to me).

 To this end, I see two main roads: a traditional graduate program, and the OSMLM.

 For me, graduate school is suboptimal for 3 key reasons:

 - It's expensive.
 Upon a quick Google search, a 2-year graduate program would cost, conservatively, $80,000 in tuition fees alone.
 This is a wholly nontrivial sum of money that would impact how I structure the next 10 years of my life.